datagouv/api-tabular/README.md

 5. **Use real resource IDs** from your Hydra database instead of the test IDs.

-**Note:** Make sure your Hydra database is accessible and the database schema matches the expected structure.
+**Note:** Make sure your Hydra CSV database is accessible and the database schema matches the expected structure.
 The test database uses the `csvapi` schema, while real Hydra databases typically use the `public` schema.

 ## 📚 API Documentation